My Cognitive Behavioural Therapy Treatment

 Question: What techniques are employed in cognitive behavioural therapy?
 Answer: Varied techniques are used by a cognitive behavioural therapist and are tailored to dealing with the particular therapy needs of the client.
 Some examples of CBT techniques are: challenging negative thoughts, mindfulness based cognitive behavioural therapy, relaxation therapy, flooding and using a daily mood log.

-"With over a decade of clinical expertise in mental health Simon practises as a Cognitive Behavioural Therapist ( CBT ) in Egham, Hounslow, , Staines, Ashford in Middlesex, Stanwell, Laleham, Windsor, Sunbury, Englefield Green, Bedfont, Feltham, Virginia Waters, Wraysbury, Thorpe , Chertsey, Shepperton, Colnbrook, Ascot, Eton, Addlestone, Richmond upon Thames, Twickenham, Slough, Datchet, Weybridge, Sunninghill, Heathrow, Sunningdale, Cobham, Chobham, Lyne, Ottershaw , New Haw, Woodham, Horton, Hanworth, Hersham, Langley and surrounding areas including the postal areas and postcode of TW1, TW2, TW3, TW4, TW5, TW6, TW7, TW8, TW9, TW10, TW11, TW12, TW13, TW14, TW15, TW16, TW17, TW18, TW19, TW20, SL1, SL2, SL3, SL4, SL5 etc ."
+"With over a 20 years e of clinical expertise in mental health Simon practises as a Cognitive Behavioural Therapist ( CBT ) in Egham, Hounslow, , Staines, Ashford in Middlesex, Stanwell, Laleham, Windsor, Sunbury, Englefield Green, Bedfont, Feltham, Virginia Waters, Wraysbury, Thorpe , Chertsey, Shepperton, Colnbrook, Ascot, Eton, Addlestone, Richmond upon Thames, Twickenham, Slough, Datchet, Weybridge, Sunninghill, Heathrow, Sunningdale, Cobham, Chobham, Lyne, Ottershaw , New Haw, Woodham, Horton, Hanworth, Hersham, Langley and surrounding areas including the postal areas and postcode of TW1, TW2, TW3, TW4, TW5, TW6, TW7, TW8, TW9, TW10, TW11, TW12, TW13, TW14, TW15, TW16, TW17, TW18, TW19, TW20, SL1, SL2, SL3, SL4, SL5 etc in 2017."